dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/README.md

 # List all remote repositories
 $ git remote -v

-# Show info of a remote repository
+# Show infomation of remote repository
 $ git remote show [remote]

 # Add a new remote repository and rename it